Yehansaa/smart-campus-api/README.md

 - The system is based on in-memory storage; hence, all data is lost once the application is re-launched.
 - The design option is consistent with the coursework requirements that do not allow using external databases.
 - The API shows important REST concepts such as validation, structured error handling and logging using JAX-RS filters.
+- The application is deployed on Apache Tomcat through the NetBeans integration as a WAR file.